t4sks/newvault/Labs writeups/Easy Labs/Archangel.md

 we have button and nothing interesting in html or another data, lets click
 ![[Pasted image 20251021134016.png]]
-we find new endpoint with strange way, must explorer more because "Control is an ilussion" try ti get a cod of mrrobots.php
+we find new endpoint with strange way, must explorer more because "Control is an ilussion" try ti get a cod of mrrobots.php with `php://input`
 ```URL

 http://